Everything you need to know if you already booked.

 The Middle Fork’s crystal clear waters offer unmatched spin and fly fishing for cutthroat trout, rainbow trout, and Dolly Varden.
 The Salmon River fishery has been managed by the State of Idaho as a catch and release fishery since 1973 and is highly protected.
 The fish are abundant – you will not leave disappointed.
 A valid Idaho fishing license is required and may be purchased in Stanley at one of the many outfitters or online in the comfort of your own home.
 If you don’t want to travel with your fishing gear, The Stanley Fly Shop (208-721-7151), offers rentals.
 Single barbless hooks and catch and release regulations apply.
 Waders are generally not necessary.
 In the fall MFRT offers fishing-specific trips.
 Give us a call to discuss if fishing is your passion!

-To protect your investment, trip cancellation and interruption insurance are highly recommended.
-Please contact your travel agent to find a plan that suits your risk tolerance, health concerns, age etc. If you do not have a travel agent, we recommend contacting Diana Rolig at Global Travel in Boise at 208-387-1000 for suggestions.
-Another option is Travelex, a highly reputable online travel insurance provider who is also partnered with the local Idaho travel experts at Global Travel.
+To protect your investment, trip cancellation and interruption insurance are strongly recommended.
+Please contact your travel agent to find a plan that suits your risk tolerance, health concerns, age, etc. Another option is Allianz, a highly reputable online travel insurance provider who is also partnered with the local Idaho travel experts at Global Travel.
 You can purchase insurance directly at the following LINK.
 Plans are more affordable than you might think and truly priceless when it comes to protecting your valuable travel investment, which is generally booked years in advance.